 Throughout the course you will study a variety of topics and build upon your knowledge and understanding of the world of Health, Social Care and Early Years.
-The nature of the course not only gives you the opportunity to develop your knowledge and understanding, it also allows you to improve your research and application skills, organisational skills and time management.
-You will develop personal skills and attitudes essential for successful performance at university and in working life.
+The nature of the course not only gives you the opportunity to develop your knowledge and understanding, it also allows you to improve your research and application skills, organisational skills and attitudes essential for successful performance at university and in working life.